-This course is designed to provide an overview of the foundations in healthcare and the practitioner's role in the healthcare delivery system.
+This distance course is designed to provide an overview of the foundations in healthcare and the practitioner's role in the health care delivery system.
+Principles, practices, and policies of the health care organization(s) are examined and discussed in addition to the professional responsibilities of the clinician.